 2. Zip codes that are near to each other numerically “often correspond to locations that are close to one another geographically.”

-Accumulating Geo-relevance profiles of terms or phrases to determine a dominent location
+Accumulating Geo-relevance profiles of terms or phrases to determine a dominant location

-As the location classifier finds accumlated occurences of a string indicating a location, it will collect those and create a histogram based upon them.
+As the location classifier finds accumulated occurrences of a string indicating a location, it will collect those and create a histogram-based upon them.

 This can help to determine which region is meant by a query using a particular phrase.
 Here are a couple of examples from the patent application.

 Figure 7A, from the patent application, is a diagram which illustrates an exemplary histogram for the bi-gram “capitol hill.”

 (1) A large peak centered in the vicinity of zip code 20515, which corresponds to the “Capitol Hill” area in Washington, D.C.

 (2) A relatively small peak centered in the vicinity of zip code 95814, which corresponds to the “Capitol Hill” area in Sacramento, California, and;

 (3) A moderate peak centered in the vicinity of zip code 98104, which corresponds to the “Capitol Hill” area in Seattle, Washington.

 Although there are numerous references to “capitol hill,” and many of those are not associated with areas in the vicinity of Washington, D.C., Sacramento, or Seattle, the histogram shows that overall, “capitol hill” tends to be used when referring to one of these three locations.